STS-64: Spacewalks

+Crew seat assignments

 Mission highlights

 STS-64 marked the first flight of Lidar In-space Technology Experiment (LITE) and the first untethered U.S. extravehicular activity (EVA) in 10 years.
 LITE payload employs lidar, which stands for light detection and ranging, a type of optical radar using laser pulses instead of radio waves to study Earth's atmosphere.
 The first spaceflight of lidar was a highly successful technology test.
 The LITE instrument operated for 53 hours, yielding more than 43 hours of high-rate data.
 Unprecedented views were obtained of cloud structures, storm systems, dust clouds, pollutants, forest burning and surface reflectance.
 Sites studied included atmosphere above northern Europe, Indonesia and the south Pacific, Russia and Africa.
 Sixty-five groups from 20 countries made validation measurements with ground-based and aircraft instruments to verify LITE data.
 The LITE science program was part of NASA's Mission to Planet Earth.

 Mission Specialists Lee and Meade completed the 28th EVA of the Space Shuttle program on 16 Sept.
-During the six-hour, 15- minute EVA, they tested a new backpack called Simplified Aid for EVA Rescue (SAFER), designed for use in event crew member becomes untethered while conducting an EVA.
+During the six-hour, 15-minute EVA, they tested a new backpack called Simplified Aid for EVA Rescue (SAFER), designed for use in event crew member becomes untethered while conducting an EVA.
 Operations with SAFER marked the first untethered EVA since STS 51-A in 1984, and also the last such EVA of the program.
 SAFER went on to become a mainstay of US and joint spacewalks during the assembly of the International Space Station and beyond.

 On the fifth day of the mission, the Shuttle Pointed Autonomous Research Tool for Astronomy-201 (SPARTAN-201) free flyer was released using the Remote Manipulator System arm.
-Making its second flight on the Shuttle, SPARTAN-201 was designed to collect data about the acceleration and velocity of the solar wind and to measure aspects of sun's corona.
+Making its second flight on the Shuttle, SPARTAN-201 was designed to collect data about the acceleration and velocity of the solar wind and to measure aspects of the Sun's corona.
 Data was recorded for playback after return to Earth.
 SPARTAN-201 was retrieved after two days of data collection.